 Free Essay Contest:

 This is a free writing contest.
 StageofLife.com does not require a submission fee.
-ONE ESSAY ENTRY PER PERSON FOR THE WRITING CONTEST.
+TWO ESSAY ENTRIES PER PERSON FOR THE WRITING CONTEST.
 However, you are welcome to blog about your life or other topics outside of this writing contest at any time on StageofLife.com

 Last day of the month at midnight Pacific Standard Time (US).
 StageofLife.com time stamps all essays in Greenwich Mean Time (England) as we are an international writing initiative.
 International submissions are welcome.